Shopify/quilt/packages/react-async/README.md

 To make use of this feature, you will need to use [`react-effect`](../react-effect).
 It will automatically extract the information and clear extraneous bundles between tree traversals.

+To extract the used assets, you can call `AsyncAssetManager#used()`.
+This method accepts an `AssetTiming`, or an array of `AssetTiming`s, which specify which assets were actually used.

 ```tsx
 import {extract} from '@shopify/react-effect/server';
 import {AsyncAssetManager, AsyncAssetContext} from '@shopify/react-async';